na-launch-workshop/workshop-rhoai-models-as-a-service/README.md

-# 🤖 AI Coding Assistant: Workshop Prompt Cheat Sheet
+# 🤖 Module: AI Coding Assistant: Workshop Prompt Cheat Sheet

 Welcome to the prompt testing lab!
 In your IDE, use the Continue chat panel to tag specific files in this repository (type `@` followed by the filename) and ask the AI these questions to see how it handles real-world developer tasks.